-Palo Alto, CA facial plastic surgeons David M. Lieberman, MD and Sachin S. Parikh, MD explain that there are two nonsurgical ways to correct a cleft chin.
-“One is to soften the mentalis muscle with just a few units of Botox,” says Dr. Parikh, who adds that the easy treatment takes just a few minutes.
+Palo Alto, CA facial plastic surgeons David M. Lieberman, MD and Sachin S. Parikh, MD explain that there are two nonsurgical ways to correct a cleft chin in women and men.
+“One is to soften the mentalis muscle with just a few units of botulinum toxin or Botox,” says Dr. Parikh, who adds that the easy chin treatment takes just a few minutes.
 “For a deeper cleft chin, we can fill it using a hyaluronic acid filler such as Juvéderm Voluma or Restylane Lyft,” adds Dr. Parikh.

 Albeit rare in their practice, Drs.
 Parikh and Lieberman explain that there are surgical (and much more permanent) solutions for correcting an unwanted depression in the chin.
 “Fat grafting can be used to fill the divot of the central chin with the patient’s own refined fat, or we can perform a chin surgery called a genioplasty,” says Dr. Parikh.